Current Market Trends

 Joining the American Chamber of Commerce and obtaining experienced legal and accounting support are other important considerations when considering doing business in Ukraine.

-Public health priorities as announced by the GOU include strengthening primary health care, optimizing the number and the structure of hospitals in Ukraine, responding to disease outbreaks, providing vaccinations, diagnosing health threats, providing water and food safety, and providing a safe living environment.
+Public health priorities as announced by the Government of Ukraine include strengthening primary healthcare, optimizing the number and the structure of hospitals in Ukraine, responding to disease outbreaks, providing vaccinations, diagnosing health threats, providing water and food safety, and providing a safe living environment.

 In this context, the Ministry of Health is highlighting ten key healthcare reform priorities:

 Though Ukraine has a strong scientific research base, capable of developing highly advanced treatments and products, it lacks an accompanying strong manufacturing sector.
-Domestic manufacturers produce a limited range of equipment including radiology, electrocardiography and ultrasound machinery, refrigeration and cryogenic equipment, specialized medical furniture, orthopedic appliances, respiratory anesthetic equipment, hearing aids, surgery and dentistry tools, sterilizing equipment, electro-diagnostic equipment, and electrical stimulators.
+Domestic manufacturers produce a range of equipment including respiratory anesthetic equipment, hearing aids, radiology, electrocardiography & ultrasound machinery, refrigeration and cryogenic equipment, specialized medical furniture, orthopedic appliances, surgery and dentistry tools, sterilizing equipment, electrodiagnostic equipment and electrical stimulators.
+The range of domestically manufactured medical equipment remains limited, however, and the demand for expensive medical equipment is largely met by imports.

 About 250 companies are developing and producing medical equipment in Ukraine.
-Domestic medical device production was worth over $57.9 million in 2016.
-Historically, exports tended to be largely at the lower end of the technology scale, but in 2016, diagnostic imaging exports accounted for nearly 40 percent of the total.
+Domestic medical device production was worth over $72.7 million in 2017.
+Historically, exports tended to be largely at the lower end of the technology scale, but in 2017, diagnostic imaging exports accounted for nearly 40 % of the total.
 Around half of exports are destined for other former Soviet countries.

 Ukraine is moving towards harmonization with EU standards in the field of medical equipment/devices.
 In July 2015, a new national conformity assessment procedure governing the registration of medical devices was introduced.
-New products can enter the Ukrainian medical device market if they conform to the technical regulations, which are based on the EU Directives for medical devices.
+New products can enter the Ukrainian medical device market if they conform with technical regulations based on the EU Directives for medical devices.
 The new system introduces the following requirements for Ukrainian medical device registrations:

-Documentary expertise, on-site manufacturing inspections and testing of samples of medical devices is being performed by national authorized bodies (analogue of notified bodies in EU).
-A list of state and private bodies that have been granted accreditation from the National Accreditation Administration of Ukraine and the Ministry of Economic Development and Trade can be found at http://www.moz.gov.ua/docfiles/an_20150724_0_dod2.pdf (in Ukrainian)
+Documentation expertise, on-site manufacturing inspections and testing of samples of medical devices is being performed by national authorized bodies (analogue of notified bodies in EU).
+List of state and private bodies that have been granted accreditation from the National Accreditation Administration of Ukraine and the Ministry of Economic Development and Trade can be found at http://www.moz.gov.ua/docfiles/an_20150724_0_dod2.pdf (in Ukrainian)

 Self-declaration is applied to: